Tell Us A Little About Yourself?

 Pauline nagged me into it!
 She saw the website and knew that I needed another hobby to fill my time and to take my mind off the constant pain caused by Complex Regional Pain Syndrome.

-I am very proud to have been part of a committee that has once again got folks in the hospital, down at the football, the rugby and around Barrow talking about Radio Lonsdale!
-WE have achieved so much in about three years or so – long may it continue please!!!!
+I am very proud to have been part of the Committee that finally brought our Production Studio back into use, complete with brand new mixer, digital CD players and the latest Myriad play out software.
+Together we also obtained the funding for the very latest IP Audio Codecs, which allow our volunteers to broadcast live to FGH from any remote venue, and for the very first time, a bespoke desk and equipment for Studio 1.
+Our work has once again got folks in the hospital, down at the football, rugby, Forum concerts, and around Barrow talking about Radio Lonsdale!
+WE have achieved so much in about five years or so – long may it continue please!!!!

 Photos of Pete